tankit03/Jam-Sesh-web/docs/JamSesh Spec Doc.md

 ### **Responsive Design**

-Jam Sesh will be a mobile-first application, optimized for iOS and Android devices through Expo.
-While web accessibility may be considered for future development, our primary focus is on delivering a polished, native mobile experience that showcases the platform's core features at the Engineering Expo.
-The Expo Go app will facilitate easy testing and demonstration of the application during the expo.
+Jam Sesh is a web-first application, fully responsive and mobile-friendly.
+The primary focus is on delivering a polished web experience that works great on both desktop and mobile browsers.